Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Introduction

+Both models have their own power and limitations.
+The density form in explicit models endows them with convenience to characterize data distribution and infer the sample likelihood.
+However, the unknown normalizing constant often causes computational intractability.
+On the other hand, implicit models including generative adversarial networks (GANs) can directly generate vivid samples in various application domains including images, natural languages, graphs, etc. Nevertheless, one important challenge is to design a training algorithm that do not suffer from instability and mode collapse.
+In view of this, it is natural to build a unified framework that takes full advantages of the two models and encourages them to compensate for each other.

+Intuitively, an explicit density estimator and a flexible implicit sampler could help each other's training given effective information sharing.
+On the one hand, the density estimation given by explicit models can be a good metric that measures quality of samples \cite{EGAN}, and thus can be used for scoring generated samples given by implicit model or detecting outliers as well as noises in input true samples \cite{DEM-anomaly}.
+On the other hand, the generated samples from implicit models could augment the dataset and help to alleviate mode collapse especially when true samples are insufficient that would possibly make explicit model fail to capture an accurate distribution.
+We refer to Appendix \ref{appx-literatures} for a more comprehensive literature review.

-In this work, we aim at jointly learning explicit and implicit generative models.
-In our framework, an explicit energy model is used to estimate the unnormalized densities of true samples via minimizing a Stein discrepancy; in the meantime, an implicit generator model is exploited to minimize the Wasserstein metric (or Jensen-Shannon divergence) between distributions of true and generated samples.
-On top of these, another Stein discrepancy, acting as a bridge between implicit generated samples and explicit estimated densities, is introduced and pushes the two models to achieve a consensus.
-We show that the Stein bridge allows the two generative models to reinforce each other by imposing new regularizations on both models, which help the generator to output high-quality samples and facilitate the energy model to avoid mode-collapse.
-Moreover, we show that the joint training helps to stabilize GAN training via a convergence analysis.
-Extensive experiments on various tasks verify our theoretical findings as well as demonstrate the superiority of proposed methods compared with existing deep energy models and GAN-based models.
+Motivated by the discussions above, in this paper, we propose a joint learning framework that enables mutual calibration between explicit and implicit generative models.
+In our framework, an explicit model is used to estimate the unnormalized density; in the meantime, an implicit generator model is exploited to minimize certain statistical distance (such as the Wasserstein metric or Jensen-Shannon divergence) between the distributions of the true and the generated samples.
+On top of these two models, a Stein discrepancy, acting as a \emph{bridge} between generated samples and estimated densities, is introduced to push the two models to achieve a consensus.
+Unlike flow-based models \cite{DEM-gf,kingma2018glow}, our formulation does not impose invertibility constraints on the generative models and thus is flexible in utilizing general neural network architectures.
+Our main contributions are as follows:

+i) Theoretically, we prove that our method allows the two generative models to impose novel mutual regularization on each other.
+Specifically, our formulation penalizes large kernel Sobolev norm of the critic in the implicit (WGAN) model, which ensures the critic not to change suddenly on the high-density regions and thus preventing the critic of the implicit model being too strong during training.
+In the mean time, our formulation also smooths the function given by the Stein discrepancy through Moreau-Yosida regularization, which encourages the explicit model to seek more modes in the data distribution and thus alleviates mode collapse.

+ii) In addition, we show that our joint training helps to stabilize the training dynamics.
+Compared with other common regularization approaches for GAN models that may shift original optimum, our method can facilitate convergence to unbiased model distribution.